MrDrElliot/Lumina/README.md

 ## Features

--  Vulkan is prioritized for its modern rendering techniques, with optional OpenGL support for flexibility.
+-  Vulkan is prioritized for its modern rendering technique.
 - **User-Friendly Editor**
   A built-in editor application powered by ImGui, providing a seamless interface for asset creation and level design.
 - **Third-party Integrations**